anthonyharrison/lib4sbom/README.md

 The **set_type** method must be called to define the type of cryptography object being defined.
 This method takes the type of object being created (one of 'a)gorithm', 'certifciate', 'protocol', or 'related-crypto-material'.

-Supporting methoda are provided for each type as follows:
+Supporting methods are provided for each type as follows:

 - Algorithm
   - set_algorithm